MarinMakers/discord-bot/README.md

 Each command includes a `process` property, which contains the function executed by the command.
 This should take two parameters - the `message` object, and `argument`, which is any text trailing the command.

 ####Usage
 Next is the `usage` property.
-This should be a string listing all possible arguments in your command. __If your command does not require any additional arguments, do not create a usage property__.
+This should be a string listing all possible arguments in your command.

+__If your command does not require any additional arguments, do not create a usage property__.

 ####Description
-And finally, a `description` property, which explains what the code does.
+And finally, a `description` property which is just a plaintext explaination of what the command does.

 Be sure to describe what every possible instance of `usage` does in order of appearance, and keep it brief.

 ###Developers